 If you track confirmed hours, consider setting the Incurred Period to include past days and today.
 This provides the most up-to-date information about incurred time and fees.

-Approved hours only treats only those hours that have been through the approval process as incurred.
+Approved hours treat only those hours that have been through the approval process as incurred.
+Resourcing Admins need to enable approval workflows in order for approved hours to appear.

 Use Approved hours if you’re invoicing clients on an hourly basis, or you need to meet audit compliance requirements.

-Note: Incurred hours does not include future hours, even if they’re approved.
-Reports will show hours worked, only.
+Incurred hours do not include future hours, even if they’re approved.
+Reports will only show hours worked.

 Configure holidays and weekends